zalfahascaryo-ai/Bank-Transaction-Analysis-for-Personalized-Product-Recommendations/README.md

 ## **📊 Results**
 ### **Clustering**
-* Clustering with K-means algorithm can distinct transcation behavior.
+* Clustering with K-means algorithm can distinct transaction behavior.
 * Detailed insights for each cluster are provided in the Final Analysis file

 ### **Classification**